minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-ice-cube-trays.md

 Ice cube trays are the best in those hot summer days, but you can also use them otherwise.

 You can make several different games with ice cube trays.
 I used ice cube trays that are made out of rubber, but you can also use those which are made out of plastic.
-You can use kibbles or any small treats for this game.
+You can use kibble or any small treats for this game.

 First I placed the trays on the floor and put one kibble in each hole.
-At the second time I put the trays on the floor upside down and sprinkled kibbles in the gaps.
-At the third time I put the trays upside down, but this time I hid the kibbles under the trays.
+At the second time I put the trays on the floor upside down and sprinkled kibble in the gaps.
+At the third time I put the trays upside down, but this time I hid the kibble under the trays.
 At the fourth time I put the trays onto a cardboard box.

-It took Miki about a minute each time to eat all the kibbles.
+It took Miki about a minute each time to eat all the kibble.

 ---